 Keep the biopsy area clean and dry.
 Keep it covered with a sterile bandage for 1-2 days.
 Stitches will be left in the skin for 3-14 days, depending on where they are located.
 The area will need to be cleaned to prevent infection.
 Do not get the area wet unless the doctor says it is okay to do so.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medications you have been givenAny new symptoms
+After arriving home, contact the doctor if any of the following occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medications you were givenNew or unexpected symptoms

 If you think you have an emergency, call for emergency medical services right away.